Continental union: European Union

+Intergovernmental organizations

 African Union

 The African Union (AU), at a size of 29757900 km2 and a population of 1 billion, is by far the largest of the existing continental unions in terms of both land mass and population.
 It includes all African countries.

 The African Union was formed as a successor to the Organization of African Unity (OAU).
 The most important decisions of the AU are made by the Assembly of the African Union, a semi-annual meeting of the heads of state and government of its member states.
 The AU's secretariat, the African Union Commission, is based in Addis Ababa, Ethiopia.
 During the February 2009 Union meeting headed by former Libyan leader Gaddafi, it was resolved that the African Union Commission would become the African Union Authority.

 The African Union is made up of both political and administrative bodies.
 The highest decision-making organ of the African Union is the Assembly, made up of all the heads of state or government of member states of the AU.
 As of 2017, the Assembly is chaired by Alpha Condé.
 The AU also has a representative body, the Pan-African Parliament, which consists of 265 members elected by the national parliaments of the AU member states.
 The current president of the Pan-African Parliament is Bethel Nnaemeka Amadi.

 Other political institutions of the AU include the Executive Council, made up of foreign ministers, which prepares decisions for the Assembly; the Permanent Representatives Committee, made up of the ambassadors to Addis Ababa of AU member states; and the Economic, Social, and Cultural Council (ECOSOCC), a civil society consultative body.